 - Provide a service-independent architecture that allows new services to be added without impacting the underlying service control platform; - Provide a modular architecture, where architectural components can be combined in a variety of ways to support a wide range of features.
-For example, a UE could be built from a mix of basic building blocks such as SIP User Agents, media endpoints, presence watchers, and event subscribers; - Support many-to-many relationships between users, endpoint devices, and sessions; - Support a wide variety of UE devices, including soft or hard UEs, smart UEs, wired or wireless UEs; - Support IPv4 and IPv6 operation; - Support interworking with previous releases of PacketCable; - Support UE mobility so that a UE can access services from any access network; not just the cable access network.
-In general, mobility within the context of PacketCable means that a UE with IP connectivity can access PacketCable services.
-While this is different than 3GPP-style roaming (i.e., the P-CSCF may be located in the visited network), the PacketCable enhancements should not break the 3GPP roaming model. - Leverage existing standards and open protocols whenever possible.
+For example, a UE could be built from a mix of basic building blocks such as SIP User Agents, media endpoints, presence watchers, and event subscribers; - Support many-to-many relationships between users, endpoint devices, and sessions; - Support a wide variety of UE devices, including soft or hard UEs, smart UEs, wired or wireless UEs; - Support IPv4 and IPv6 operation; - Support interworking with previous releases of PacketCable; - Leverage existing standards and open protocols whenever possible.
 Most importantly, adopt the IMS architecture and define incremental extensions as necessary.